 The authorization for private vessels and private aircraft (such as private fishing boats and private sailboats, and corporate or private jets) is revoked.
 So, they are not legal for travel to Cuba.

-We’ve made so many wonderful friends in Cuba and seen the lives of the Cuban people change for the better over recent years.
-With less travel to Cuba over the past few years, it causes concern about what it will mean to their prosperity and general welfare with the enaction of the most recent travel regulations, including the suspension of flights to all Cuban airports except Havana.
-The Cubans have been through so much in the last 60 years.
-They’ve always managed to bear their hardships with grace and warm solidarity in their families and communities.
+We’ve made so many wonderful friends in Cuba and have seen the lives of the Cuban people change for the better over recent years.
+With less travel to Cuba over the past few years, it causes concern about what it will mean to their prosperity and general welfare.
+The Cubans have been through so many hardships, yet welcome guests with grace, exhibiting warm solidarity in their families and communities.

 We choose guarded optimism.

 We are approaching travel to Cuba as we always have – with care, enthusiasm, and pride in the fact that legal travel for Americans to Cuba has changed the lives of our American guests and the everyday local Cubans they’ve met, in overwhelmingly positive ways.
 You can still travel to Cuba legally with Classic Journeys.
 We like to think of this way of travel as an informal version of “Voice of America” with boots on the ground…yours in fact, as you communicate a positive story of the American people to local Cuban people.
 We urge you to hold fast to your plans.
 And if you’ve been hesitating to plan a Cuba trip, you know now that you can, and we encourage you to do so now.